You are here

 244 students, staff, and faculty, along with some of their children, registered for this event involving special emphasis on creation of new friendship opportunities.
 Following conversation starters at each table, attendees were encouraged to write something they were thankful for and to hang it on the unity tree (later displayed in Coxe Hall).
 A Lehigh trivia game came after, followed by dinner.
 Participants reported a great time and remarked that the event was a salve for the upset they were feeling post national election.
 Volunteers from Office of Multicultural Affairs, Student Activities, Advancement, International Affairs, and Student Center Facilities were integral to making the event special and some made plans to meet again and occasionally to discuss students’ needs and emerging issues.

-If you plan to submit a proposal related to community engagement, we highly recommend that you first consult with Carolina Hernandez, Director of Community Service (email@example.com), for advice on how best to formulate a plan to engage with the local community.
+If you plan to submit a proposal related to community engagement, we highly recommend that you first consult with Carolina Hernandez, Assistant Dean of Students and Director of Community Service Office (firstname.lastname@example.org), for advice on how best to formulate a plan to engage with the local community.

 For more information contact any of the following individuals.
 It is highly recommended that you contact any of the FCSL committee members listed below for clarification or advice and suggestions to further improve the quality of your proposal: